5 key-notes you should take while developing your Minimum Viable Product (MVP)

 5. Billing method:

-You would be surprised to know that payment or billing methods can affect the outcome of your MVP project.
-In agile, billing is done as per the hourly basis.
+Do you know that payment or billing methods can affect the outcome of your MVP project?
+In agile, billing is as per the hourly basis.
 It should be clear from the beginning that your MVP development services provider should be ready to work in an hourly-model.

 In the hourly method, the client sees where his money is getting spent, and have more transparency into the project’s progression.
 It also results in faster development as the developers don’t spend too much time planning, unlike in a fixed price model.

-An MVP Development for Software Innovation can be a challenging task, if not deployed to proper hands.
+An MVP Development for Software Innovation can be a challenging task.
 At Amplework, we provide the best MVP Development Services For Startups, MSMEs, and big enterprises.
 Share your requirements and we will turn them into reality.